How To Vacate a Default Judgment in New York: An Overview

 What Is a Default Judgment?

 A default judgment can be thought of as the legal version of a forfeit in sports.
 If the defendant doesn’t show up in civil court, the judge can issue a default judgment, which is an automatic win for the plaintiff.
-The plaintiff is the person who brought the lawsuit.
-Default judgments often result from a plaintiff filing a lawsuit and serving a copy of the complaint and summons on the defendant, and the defendant failing to answer or appear in court.
+The plaintiff is the person or company who filed the lawsuit.
+The defendant is the person who is being sued.

 Yes.
 A default judgment is a harsh legal remedy, but it’s acceptable when the defendant has a chance to defend themselves and chooses not to.
 But sometimes, circumstances prevent a defendant from appearing in court or otherwise responding to the plaintiff’s lawsuit.
 If this happens, the defendant can ask the court to vacate (or set aside) the judgment.

-New York courts will usually vacate a default judgment in two situations:
+New York courts usually only vacate default judgments in two situations:

-The defendant had a good excuse for not responding to the lawsuit, or
+Excusable default: The defendant has a good excuse for not appearing and has a valid defense to the lawsuit

-Were seriously ill on the day they had to come to court.
+They were seriously ill on the day they had to come to court

-Were away (out of town, out of state, or abroad) when they learned of the lawsuit and summons.
+They were away (out of town, out of state, or abroad) when they learned of the lawsuit and summons

-Couldn’t take time away from work to appear in court.
+They couldn’t take time away from work to appear in court

 If a defendant doesn’t respond to the summons because they didn’t understand it, this can sometimes be used as a reasonable excuse.
 It depends on the judge.